Smart Home Insurance Discounts: Save Money with Technology

 2026 Trend: Insurers Are Rewarding Technology More Than Ever

-Home insurance premiums increased an average of 8.5% year-over-year entering 2026, and the market is becoming increasingly data-driven.
-Insurers are expanding their smart home discount programs as part of a broader shift toward technology-based underwriting.
+After a 12% national rate spike in 2025, home insurance premiums are projected to rise another 4% in 2026 to an average of $3,057, with high-risk states like California facing increases of up to 16%.
+As premiums climb, the market is becoming increasingly data-driven, and insurers are expanding smart home discount programs as part of a broader shift toward technology-based underwriting.
 What this means for you:

 • AI-driven risk assessment means insurers can now reward individual homeowners who proactively reduce risk, rather than pricing everyone in a ZIP code the same way.

-With premiums rising across the board, locking in a smart home discount now could save you hundreds of dollars annually for years to come.
-If you're wondering why your rates are climbing in the first place, read our breakdown of why home insurance rates are rising in 2026.
+If you're wondering why your rates are climbing in the first place, read our breakdown of why home insurance rates are rising and what to expect from 2026 home insurance rates.

 Pincher's Pro Tip

-Start with a water leak detector — it offers the highest insurance ROI of any single smart home device, with potential savings of 10–20% and protection against one of the most common and expensive home insurance claims.
+Start with a water leak detector.
+It offers the highest insurance ROI of any single smart home device, with potential savings of 5-15% and protection against the most common and expensive home insurance claim in America.
+Learn more about water damage coverage before you install.

 Smart Savings Made Simple!